pixl8/preside-ext-map-picker/README.md

 ## Bar charts

-A bar chart plots a solid filled block from zero to the poimt's value, and have a couple of additional settings:
+A bar chart plots a solid filled block from zero to the point's value, and have a couple of additional settings:

 ### `setHorizontal()`